 In some households extra time needs to be created to eat breakfast.
 Save time by setting out the breakfast dishes and utensils the night before, as well as non perishables like cereals, coffee in mugs etc. Move refrigerated items to the front and group them together for easy, fast access in the morning.
 Pre- wash fresh fruit.
 Preboil hard boiled eggs for a quick easy protein option.
 Precook or slow cook porridge or oats from the night before & simply reheat in the morning.

-If you want to find out more about improving your child’s breakfast habits or reading food labels please contact me so that I may educate and guide you to help your child.
+If you want to find out more about improving your child’s breakfast habits or reading food labels please contact your nearest dietician to get a more personalized approach.